MicrosoftDocs/azure-ai-docs/articles/ai-studio/tutorials/copilot-sdk-create-resources.md

     :::image type="content" source="../media/tutorials/develop-rag-copilot-sdk/search-access-control.png" alt-text="Screenshot shows API Access control setting.":::

 > [!WARNING]
-> You can use role-based access control locally because you run `az login` later in this tutorial.
-But when you deploy your app in [part 2 of the tutorial](./copilot-sdk-evaluate-deploy.md), the deployment is authenticated using API keys from your Azure AI Search service.
+> You can use role-based access control locally because you run `az login` later in this tutorial series.
+But when you deploy your app in [part 3 of the tutorial](./copilot-sdk-evaluate-deploy.md), the deployment is authenticated using API keys from your Azure AI Search service.
 Support for Microsoft Entra ID authentication of the deployment is coming soon.
+For now, you need to enable both keys and endpoints.

-Next you grant your user identity (or the identity of the developer who will complete parts two and three) the **Search Index Data Contributor** and **Search Service Contributor** roles on the Azure AI Search service.
+Next grant your user identity (or the identity of the developer who will complete parts two and three) the **Search Index Data Contributor** and **Search Service Contributor** roles on the Azure AI Search service.
 These roles enable you to call the Azure AI Search service the associated user identity.

 Still in the Azure portal for the Azure AI Search service, assign the **Search Index Data Contributor** role to your Azure AI Search service, (these are the same steps you did previously for the Azure OpenAI service):